NOUR-OMAR/InMemoryDB-WebApp/README.md

 }
 ```
 ---------------------------------------------------------------------------------------------------------------------------------------

 ## Authorization & Authentication:

 ### I used Spring Security to redirect to different types of pages after Login:

 1- The Spring Security Configuration

 Spring Security provides a component that has the direct responsibility of deciding what to do after a successful *authentication* –
 _the AuthenticationSuccessHandler_.

 #### Firstly, users and their roles needs to be configured.

 In my code I implemented UserDetailService with 2 types of users, each having one single role.
 I have an admin , and employees
 - admin has the role of ADMIN,
 - and every employee has the role of EMPLOYEE

-So to get the users roles from users table in the database I Implemented UserDetails and UserDetaisService:
+So to get the users roles from users table in the database I Implemented UserDetails and UserDetailsService:
 Spring Security requires an implementation of UserDetails interface to know about the authenticated user information, so I created the NewUserDetails class as follows:

 ```Java